 - Keto diet for beginners: what it is and how it works

 - The importance of ketosis in the keto diet

 - How do you understand if you are in ketosis?

 - Ketogenic diet: side effects

-- Ketogenic diet: the foods to avoid
+- Ketogenic diet: foods to avoid

-- Ketogenic diet: permitted foods
+- Ketogenic diet: allowed foods

 - Ketogenic diet: allowed snacks